• Menu

 Where to Stay in Bagan

 We chose the Bagan Umbra Hotel for its location out of the main area of town and in walking distance to some of the local temples.
-The hotel also included breakfast and had a swimming pool, which was a welcome relief after a day of sightseeing in the heat and the dust.
+The hotel also included breakfast and a swimming pool, which was a welcome relief after a day of sightseeing in the heat and the dust.
 We can recommend the hotel for solo travellers, family, couples and groups.
 There are small local restaurants and bars close by as well.

 Read travellers reviews and see their latest photos on Tripadvisor for the Bagan Umbra Hotel